technobuddha/library/doc/type-aliases/ToFilenameOptions.md

 Defined in: [to-filename.ts:19](https://github.com/technobuddha/library/blob/main/src/to-filename.ts#L19)

-number of characters to presere at the end of the filename when truncated (for disambiguation)
+number of characters to preserve at the end of the filename when truncated (for disambiguation)

 ***